 What first comes to mind when you think of acupuncture?
 Probably somebody sitting there with several needles inserted just about anywhere on their body from the earlobe to the wrist.
 In fact, this is a reasonably accurate description of an acupuncture session, with these treatments lasting anywhere from a minute to over half an hour depending on the symptoms being treated.
 The needles themselves are usually only inserted a little way into the skin – far enough to hold them in place and no deeper, although an acupuncture practitioner may insert a needle deeper at certain points if necessary.
 During insertion of the needle sometimes they are twirled into place, sometimes having been warmed prior to insertion, whilst on other occasions, heat is applied to the needles once they are in the skin.

-The adaptability of acupuncture therapy is demonstrated in applications as varied as the use of friction, magnets, suction and even laser beams, although the use of heat in acupuncture remains the most traditional of the alternatives.
-Whichever application is used, be it needle-based acupuncture or an offshoot, acupuncture is a therapy which has helped people for centuries.
-As an alternative or compliment to western medicine, acupuncture is here to stay.
+The adaptability of acupuncture therapy is demonstrated in applications as varied as the use of friction, magnets, suction, and even laser beams, although the use of heat in acupuncture remains the most traditional of the alternatives.
+Whichever application is used, be it needle-based acupuncture or an offshoot, acupuncture is a therapy that has helped people for centuries.
+As an alternative or complement to Western medicine, acupuncture is here to stay.

 Typical medicines just target the disease and work to treat the disease but despite all the benefits, these have a lot of side effects.
 So, in chiropractic treatments, there is no medicine involved and in this treatment, the specialized and qualified chiropractor use their hands to treat the patient.
-The most powerful benefit of the chiropractic treatment is that there is no medicine involve and no side effect of the treatment.
-As well as, these treatments are too cheap in price.
-The basic goal of Jacksonville Chiropractic and Acupuncture treatment center is to improve the health of the patient with their hands to reduce the pain and illness from the patient’s body.
-In the majority cases, the ratio of avoiding illness and healthiness in people is getting higher day by day.
-So, we will recommend you to visit our clinic for better healthcare facilities.
+The most powerful benefit of chiropractic treatment is that there is no medicine involved and no side effects of the treatment.
+As well as these treatments are too cheap in price.
+The basic goal of Jacksonville Chiropractic and Acupuncture treatment center is to improve the health of the patient with their hands to reduce the pain and illness in the patient’s body.
+In the majority of cases, the ratio of avoiding illness and healthiness in people is getting higher day by day.
+So, we will recommend you visit our clinic for better healthcare facilities.